ESR-NZ/covid_in_wastewater/README.md

 -   Latitude: The latitude of the sampling location, typically a wastewater treatment plant.

--   Longitude: The longitude of the sampling location.
+-   Longitude: The longitude of the sampling location, typically a wastewater treatment plant.

 -   Population: The estimated population covered by the wastewater catchment area.

--   Region: region name site is located in.
+-   Region: name of region that site is located in.

 -   shp_label: a unique identifier for the catchment polygons.